 - 30.1 In payment for carrying out its duties and responsibilities the ACD is entitled to be paid from each sub-fund an annual management charge. - 30.2 The annual management charge is calculated and accrued daily by reference to the Net Asset Value of each subfund on the last business day of the preceding month.
 The amount due for each month is required to be paid, in arrears, on the last business day of the month or as soon as practicable thereafter.
-The current management charges for the current share classes available in the sub-funds are set out in Appendix 1. - 30.3 The ACD is also entitled to all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties, including Stamp Duty and Stamp Duty Reserve Tax on transactions in shares. - Where the investment objective of a sub-fund is to treat the generation of income as a higher priority than capital growth, or the generation of income and capital growth have equal priority, all or part of the ACD's fee may be charged against capital instead of against income.
+The current management charges for the current share classes available in the sub-funds are set out in Appendix 1. - 30.3 The ACD is also entitled to all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties, including Stamp Duty and Stamp Duty Reserve Tax on transactions in shares. - 30.4 Where the investment objective of a sub-fund is to treat the generation of income as a higher priority than capital growth, or the generation of income and capital growth have equal priority, all or part of the ACD's fee may be charged against capital instead of against income.
 This will only be done with the approval of the Depositary.
-This treatment of the ACD's fee will increase the amount of income available for distribution to shareholders in the sub-fund concerned, but may constrain capital growth.
-The Sussex Income Fund charges the ACD's fee against capital.
+This treatment of the ACD's fee will increase the amount of income available for distribution to shareholders in the sub-fund concerned, but may constrain capital growth. - 30.5 If a share class's expenses in any period exceed its income the ACD may take that excess from the capital property attributable to that share class.
+The ACD may not introduce a new type of remuneration for its services unless the introduction has been approved by an extraordinary resolution of the shareholders. - 30.6 The ACD may not increase the current rate or amount of its remuneration payable out of the scheme property of the Company or the preliminary charge unless, not less than 60 days before the increase, the ACD gives notice in writing of the increase and the date of its commencement to all shareholders and has revised and made available the Prospectus to reflect the introduction or new rate and the date of its commencement.